-Things to do at Cherry Springs
+Best Things to do near Cherry Springs State Park

 You didn’t drive to the middle of nowhere to read a book and take a hike though – you came to go stargazing in Pennsylvania.
 So post-hike, take a shower, take a nap, and relax before heading out to the park.